-An applicant newly approved by the Council must complete a training course for assessors before being assigned to conduct an assessment.
+An applicant who is newly approved by the Council must complete a training course for assessors before being assigned to conduct an assessment.
 This course will address such topics as program structure, the assessment process, file folders, proofs of compliance and program rules and regulations.
 In addition, active assessors will be required to participate in occasional refresher training when offered by OPS.

 This policy was approved by the State Law Enforcement Accreditation Council on December 2, 2010.

-First Revision approved at the meeting held March 1, 2011.
-Second Revision approved by the council on March 8, 2012.
+^{1&}lt;sup>st revision approved by the council on March 1, 2011.

+^{2&}lt;sup>nd revision approved by the council on March 8, 2012.